 Her role includes accountability for Treasury, accounting, and tax, to pursue the company’s growth strategy and meet investors’ expectations.
 Catherine trained as a Chartered Accountant with Arthur Andersen.

-Sheridan Broadbent (BCom, Harvard Business School AMP) is an experienced director and senior executive, with a background in leading utilities, contracting, energy and ICT businesses and business units in New Zealand and Australia.
+Sheridan Broadbent (BCom, Harvard Business School AMP) is an experienced director and senior executive, with a background in leading utilities, contracting, energy and ICT businesses across New Zealand and Australia.

 Peter Ennis is an experienced senior media and technology executive with extensive international senior leadership experience in media and broadcast, technology, distribution, business development and sales.
 He heads up a media and technology consultancy providing M&A and business optimisation expertise to clients in New Zealand, Australia and the United States.